alex-bellon/dotfiles/README.md

   * rofi
   * Firefox

-I also have my color scheme and all the programs I use listed as text files.
+I also have my color scheme and all the programs I use listed as text files, as well as GTK themes.